Education Records: Release and Review

 - Your signature and the date signed

-For convenience if you are a student with DuckID, please use the following form: Consent to Release Educational Records
+For convenience if you are a student with DuckID, please use the following online form:

 Some graduate programs, scholarships or job applications require the use of their own prepared packets and may include a form which provides a place for your signature authorizing release of non-directory information.
 If that completed form or a copy of it always accompanies the pages to be completed by UO faculty or staff members, no additional authorization is required.